cocojoe/FCLock/README.md

 ## How to use it

-Add the library to your code.
+Import the framework to get started.

 ```
 import FCLock